To help your search use the Ctrl key and press F

 Living at 4 Tootell Terrace and is age 43 3/12

-Served at Home as of 26 April 1915 when he is considered fit by the medical examination for 4th Loyal North Lancashire Regiment
+Served at Home as of 26 April 1915 when he was considered fit by the medical examination for the 4th Loyal North Lancashire Regiment

-He is posted to 2\4th Battalion Loyal North Lancashire Regiment from 26 April 1915 until 2 November 1915 when he is transferred to the 19th Western Battalion, Rifle Brigade which he should have been sent over to Egypt with in 1916.
+He was posted to the 2\4th Battalion Loyal North Lancashire Regiment from 26 April 1915 until 2 November 1915 when he was transferred to the 19th Western Battalion, Rifle Brigade which he should have been sent over to Egypt in 1916.

 But I guess he did not go as it's not mentioned on his record.